maxdata/basic-components/docs/content/docs/installation.md

 ### Config

 You will need to set the paths to your templates and components in the `tailwind.config.js` file.
+This is how tailwind creates a css file with the styles referenced.

 ```javascript
 const { fontFamily } = require("tailwindcss/defaultTheme")